 Immediate licence disqualification

-About immediate disqualification
+About an immediate disqualification notice

-- 10 days from the date of the offence; in cases where a breath sample was provided or refused, or
+- 10 days from the date of the alleged offence; in cases where a breath sample was provided or refused, or

 - 10 days from the time the result of a blood test is received back by the Police Officer.

-Applications to revoke an immediate disqualification
+Applications to Magistrate’s Court to revoke an immediate disqualification

 Applications must be made in person.
 For further information visit the Magistrates Court of Western Australia website for more information.

-If the application is refused the individual will remain disqualified from driving until the notice has expired or until they have attended court for the offence that gave rise to the service of the notice.
+If the application is refused the person will remain disqualified from driving until the notice has expired or until they have attended court for the offence that gave rise to the service of the notice.

 |Magistrates Court of Western Australia